wahoti/BattleRoyalBot/README.md

 - - low is hit by mid
 - - mid is hit by high
 - - high is hit by low
+- - dodge is a hidden move (other players cant see you use this)

 - /act-counter: pick 1 of 3 positions to counter
 - - evade and retaliate against an attack of chosen position
+- - counter is a hidden move (other players cant see you use this)

 - /act-guard: reduce incoming damage
 - - quick: refund stamina (shorter cooldown)